 I also have many years experience as a teacher working with student musicians from all sorts of backgrounds.
 I was the horn tutor at the Junior Department of Trinity Laban Conservatoire of Music and Dance (London, UK) and have, literally, taught horn players from the age of 8 to 80.

-Today, most of my teaching work focuses on students of the various “period instrument” horns with me teaching at the Royal Welsh College of Music and the University of Birmingham as well as frequently giving international masterclasses at institutions such the Berlin Hochschule, Paris Conservatoire, Royal Northern College of Music, Royal Irish Academy of Music, DIT Conservatoire of Music and Drama, University of North Carolina, Sydney Conservatorium, Centro Superior de Música del País Vasco San-Sebastian (Musikene) and many others.
+Today, most of my teaching work focuses on students of the various “period instrument” horns with me teaching at Trinity Laban Conservatoire of Music and Dance, the Royal Welsh College of Music and the University of Birmingham as well as frequently giving international masterclasses at institutions such the Berlin Hochschule, Paris Conservatoire, Royal Northern College of Music, Royal Irish Academy of Music, DIT Conservatoire of Music and Drama, University of North Carolina, Sydney Conservatorium, Centro Superior de Música del País Vasco San-Sebastian (Musikene) and many others.

 I have great experience with working with professional horn players who have wanted to learn more about the historical instruments in order to bring aspects of the earlier styles into their modern playing.
 I also hugely enjoy working with adult amateurs and am the horn tutor on the annual Malvern Wind Chamber Music Course (with Cullin Sound) as well as the annual Benslow Harmoniemusik Weekend (with Boxwood and Brass) and the Benslow natural horn days.

 If you’re either a horn player looking to learn more about how to play the earlier generations of the horn (baroque natural horn, classical natural horn, early valve horns) or if your a modern instrument horn player looking to learn how aspects of the early instruments can inform and educate your playing on the modern instrument I’m very much looking forward to working with you!